authelia/doks/content/en/integration/proxies/nginx.md

 [NGINX] is a reverse proxy supported by __Authelia__.

 *__Important:__ When using these guides it's important to recognize that we cannot provide a guide for every possible method of deploying a proxy.
-These are guides showing a suggested setup only and you need to understand the proxy configuration and customize it to your needs.
+These guides show a suggested setup only and you need to understand the proxy configuration and customize it to your needs.
 To-that-end we include links to the official proxy documentation throughout this documentation and in the [See Also](#see-also) section.*